Skip to Content Accessibility Information

 5. Can an employer protest their annual tax rate?

-To request a review in BEACON:
+To do so in BEACON:

 • Select “Tax Rate Functions” from the portal left menu.